- Annotated Charts

 Create your own annotated line chart in Datawrapper by following this tutorial:

 Open the US Unemployment Seasonally Adjusted 2000-2020 sample data in Google Sheets and go to File > Make a Copy to create your own version in your Google Drive.
-Or download the sample data in Excel format to your computer.
+Or go to File > Download to export a CSV or Excel version to your computer.

 Open Datawrapper in your browser and click Start Creating.
 We recommend that you create a free account to better manage your visualizations, but it’s not required.